dltxio/idem-mobile/README.md

 ### 2. Verifying the claims

-_Idem_ will then check to see if it already has those claims.
+_IDEM_ will then check to see if it already has those claims.
 If it does, skip to step 4.
 If it doesn't, it will use the _idem-api_ module to obtain the relevant credentials which are verified by third-party KYC vendors and who return an X-509 SSL certificate signed JSON object that can then be reused.
 Each vendor has a different process for onboarding and the app will maintain these different business requirements.

 <img src="https://user-images.githubusercontent.com/91101134/174712724-32f42982-344a-4d62-bb0b-8dc61824b837.png" width=100% height=100%>

 ### 3. Shaping the response from the API

-The claims will be packaged by the _idem-api_ module as a (Verifiable Presentation)[https://www.w3.org/TR/vc-data-model/#presentations], which is just a wrapped collection of credentials conforming to the W3C Verifiable Credentials Data Model (see JSON model below) and returned, having been signed using Secp256k1, to _Idem_. _Idem_ then caches the signed presentation for subsequent requests.
+The claims will be packaged by the _idem-api_ module as a (Verifiable Presentation)[https://www.w3.org/TR/vc-data-model/#presentations], which is just a wrapped collection of credentials conforming to the W3C Verifiable Credentials Data Model (see JSON model below) and returned, having been signed using Secp256k1, to _IDEN_. _IDEM_ then caches the signed presentation for subsequent requests.

 ```json
 {